 C.J. rubbed her eyes and looked upon the specter in front of her.
 It was an old woman, tall, with generous hips and an ample bosom.
 “Go away,” C.J. told her.
 “I was having a great dream.”

-“Robert Downey Jr. can wait until tomorrow night,” the old woman replied.
+“Robert Downey Jr. can wait,” the old woman replied.
 “Meanwhile, I’ve got Miles to think about.
 Now get out of bed.”
 She tore the blankets off her.
 “Good Lord, girl, what are you wearing?
 You call that pajamas?”

 “Hey, I’m comfortable, okay?”